licraft-club/ConfigParser/README.md

     }
 ```
 ### @ConfigBean
-`@ConfigBean` configures which config file to scan for classes with annotation configuration.
-We can specify the config file path directly with `file` argument (*config.yml* is default value for file):
+`@ConfigBean` configures which configuration file to load for classes with annotation configuration.
+We can specify the configuration file path directly with `file` argument (*config.yml* is default value for file):
 ```java
 @ConfigBean
 public class TestConfig {
 }
 ```
-Also, we can point the config file path to the classes programmatically
+Also, we can point the configuration file path to the classes programmatically
 ```java
 public class TestConfig {
 }